sitong-wang/Columbia-DAP-Lab.github.io/index.md

 ### Upcoming

-**Fall 2025 DAPLab Lunch Seminar:**   The DAPlab's tuesday noo seminar invites speakers that can share cutting-edge agent-systems research or can talk about processes in their organizations and how they are trying to automate them.
+**Fall 2025 DAPLab Lunch Seminar:**   The DAPlab's tuesday noon seminar invites speakers that can share cutting-edge agent-systems research or can talk about processes in their organizations and how they are trying to automate them.

 **Fall 2025 [Agentic System Made Real](https://w6113.github.io/) Course:**   This second iteration of the course will be led by [Junfeng Yang](https://www.cs.columbia.edu/~junfeng/), with a focus on security issues related to AI Agents.